awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

        For more information, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) in the *Amazon Simple Storage Service Developer Guide*\.
    + For **Object metadata**, choose the metadata that you want to use:
      + Choose **Guess MIME type** to enable guessing of the MIME type for uploaded objects based on file extensions\.
-     + Choose **Give bucket owner full control** to give full control to the owner of the S3 bucket that maps to the file NFS/SMB file share\.
+     + Choose **Give bucket owner full control** to give full control to the owner of the S3 bucket that maps to the file's Network File System \(NFS\) or Server Message Block \(SMB\) file share\.
 For more information on using your file share to access objects in a bucket owned by another account, see [Using a File Share for Cross\-Account Access](#cross-account-access)\.
      + Choose **Enable requester pays** if you are using this file share on a bucket that requires the requester or reader instead of bucket owner to pay for access charges\.
 For more information, see [Requester Pays Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html)\.
    + For **Squash level**, choose the squash level setting that you want for your NFS file share, and then choose **Save**\.
 **Note**